allaboutduncan/comic-utils/README.md

                 ## update the line below to map to your library.
                 ## Your library MUST be mapped to '/data' for the app to work
                 - 'D:/Comics:/data'
-                ## Additional folder is you want to use Folder Monitoring.
+                ## Additional folder if you want to use Folder Monitoring.
-                - 'F:/downloads:/temp'
+                - 'F:/downloads:/downloads'
             environment:
                 - FLASK_ENV=development
                 ## Set to 'yes' if you want to use folder monitoring.